5 Days in Italy: Classic Itinerary for Rome, Florence & Venice + Itineraries for 4 Alternate Routes

 To get there take a “Ponte alle Grazie” bridge (one down from the Ponte Vecchio) across the river into San Niccolo (located on the opposite side of the river from the Duomo) Follow via de San Niccolò to the left to Via S. Miniato through the Porta San Miniato (big stone gate) After you pass through the gates a little way up on your left will be the stairs that lead your to Piazzale Michelangelo.
 There are signs, so it’s easy to follow + you can usually just follow the crowds!

 Florence has tons of great restaurants, seriously so many that I wrote a full blog post about it.
-All of the options noted on there are lovely, but grabbing a family style dinner at Il Latini is one of the absolute best ways to experience the food scene in Florence!
+In the Oltrarno area (where Piazzale Michelangelo is) here are my favorites:

 Day 3: Tuscany Day Trip from Florence

+Tuscnay is one of the most stunning areas of Italy, and I highly recommend taking this day trip.
 If you’re a wine drinker, I 100% recommend taking a Tuscan wine tour, but if you’re not into wine taking a day trip to Tuscany is still something I highly recommend.
-The landscapes are stunning and pictures absolutely do not do them justice.
+The landscapes are stunning and pictures absolutely do not do them justice, and it’s so accessible from Florence!

 Tuscan Wine Tour Details: